 Outside of research, I am deeply committed to science communication and community building.
 I have given numerous talks to wide range of audiences, both expert and nonexpert, and regularly write scientific articles for the Berkeley Science Review.
 For the past few years, I have also been involved with industry-academia connections, serving on the team of Beyond Academia, a student-run organization at UC Berkeley that brings together hundreds of PhDs in industry every year.

-Beyond my scientific life, I am an active collaborative pianist in the Bay Area affiliated with the UC Berkeley Chamber Chorus.
+Beyond my scientific life, I am an active collaborative pianist in the Bay Area.
 In my free time I enjoy reading speculative fiction, running, and cooking.